St Ambrose, Westbourne, Bournemouth

 - More Info

 St Ambrose Church is the parish church of Westbourne, Bournemouth.
-The present church building was designed by architect Charles Hodgson Fowler, with a reredos and font cover by Temple Moore, and was built between 1898 and 1900.
+The present church building was designed by architect Charles Hodgson Fowler, with a reredos and font cover by Temple Moore.
+Building commenced in 1898 and the church was Dedicated on 10th October, 1900.
 It is a large church in the Perpendicular style, built of honey-coloured Bath stone, with green Westmorland slate roofs.
 It contains some fine stained glass (east end and aisles by Burlison & Grylls, west window by James Powell of Whitechapel).
-In addition there are high quality carved oak stalls, polychromatic marble pulpit, brass eagle lectern, wrought-iron rood screen.
+In addition there are high quality carved oak stalls, statues and carvings by George Walker Milburn, a polychromatic marble pulpit, brass eagle lectern, and wrought-iron rood screen.

-Whilst St Ambrose is part of the Diocese of Winchester (the Bishop of Winchester is the Patron) it was part of the Oxford Movement from the outset and - having passed Resolutions A, B and C - now continues within the "Forward in Faith" movement having the Bishop of Richborough as its Episcopal Visitor.
+Whilst St Ambrose is part of the Diocese of Winchester (the Bishop of Winchester is the Patron) it was part of the Oxford Movement from the outset and - having passed Resolutions A, B and C - now continues within the "Forward in Faith" movement having the Bishop of Richborough as its Episcopal Visitor and is a member of the Society under the patronage of Saint Wilfrid and Saint Hilda.
 The Eucharist is central to the church's life and the main Sunday Mass (Common Worship, Order One) is sung with traditional hymns using the New English Hymnal led by a small choir.
-The liturgy is enriched with ceremonial, vestments, candles and incense and, on the fourth Sunday of the month, is signed for the hard of hearing.
+The liturgy is enriched with ceremonial, vestments, candles and incense.
 Sunday Evening Prayer follows the Book of Common Prayer and, on the second Sunday of the month, Evensong is normally followed by Benediction.
-Weekday services include Holy Communion on Tuesdays (10:30 a.m.) and Fridays (8:00 a.m.) with additional celebration on the major feasts and fasts.
-The Bournemouth Ward of the Society of Mary has recently relocated to St Ambrose Church and its events are now included in the calendar.
+Weekday services include Holy Communion on Tuesdays (10:30 a.m.) and Fridays (8:00 a.m.) with additional celebrations on the major feasts and fasts.
+The Bournemouth Ward of the Society of Mary and the local Chapter of the Guild of Servants of the Sanctuary, (dedicated to St. Osmund & St. Swithun) is based at St Ambrose Church, it is the regular venue for the guild offices of the Confraternity of the Blessed Sacrament and the Society of the Holy Cross, and holds an annual festival for the Catholic Societies.

 St Ambrose Church a Grade II* Listed Building described as follows: